Francis Winthrop Palfrey

 Francis Winthrop Palfrey (1831–1889) was an American historian and Civil War officer.

 Early life

-Palfrey was born in Boston, Massachusetts on April 11, 1831, the son of John G. Palfrey (1796-1881) and Mary Ann (nee Hammond) Palfrey (1800-1897).
+Palfrey was born in Boston, Massachusetts on April 11, 1831, the son of John G. Palfrey (1796–1881) and Mary Ann (née Hammond) Palfrey (1800–1897).
 His father was a Harvard graduate (1815) who served in the Massachusetts State House of Representatives, as a United States Congressman from Massachusetts, and postmaster of Boston.
 He was also an unsuccessful Free Soil Party candidate for Governor of Massachusetts in 1851.

 He graduated at Harvard in 1851 and at the Law School two years afterward.
 His great-grandfather was William Palfrey.

 Civil War

 Initially, Palfrey was a first lieutenant in the 4th Battalion of the Massachusetts Militia.
 Not long after, he was made a lieutenant colonel in the 20th Massachusetts Volunteer Infantry, known as the "Harvard Unit" due to the number of graduates in this group.
 He would serve under William Raymond Lee, and alongside Henry Livermore Abbott, Oliver Wendell Holmes Jr., and Paul Joseph Revere.
 He was severely injured at the Battle of Antietam.
 Following Lee's discharge in December 1862, Palfrey was promoted to Colonel of the unit, a rank he would hold until his own discharge in April 1863 due to lingering health effects.

 He married Louisa Caroline Bartlett on March 29, 1865, and they had three daughters.

 On May 4, 1866, President Andrew Johnson nominated Palfrey for the award of the honorary grade of brevet brigadier general, to rank from March 13, 1865, for gallant and meritorious services during the war, The U.S. Senate confirmed the award on May 18, 1866.
 In 1872 he was appointed register in bankruptcy.
 He published A Memoir of William F. Bartlett (1879); Antietam and Fredericksburg, in the "Campaigns of the Civil War Series" (1882); and contributed to the first volume of Military Papers of the Historical Society of Massachusetts and to the North American Review.